yongchaekim/proj4-system-call-implementation/README.md

 ---
 Q1- Make set_location_gps
 ---
+This is easiest part of all, just get the gps_location from the user to kernel, then check error and the conditions for the ranges of the gps location value. then memcpy the gps_location struct to a global struct of gps_location.
+The global struct of the gps_location is needed so that we can set the gps_location to the inode of ext2 file.

 Q2- Adding ext2- inode function for setter and getter operations
 ---
 Add the following function pointers to the inode struct at include/linux/fs.h.